rezendi/ykarma/README.md

 system or that Black Mirror episode, is indeed a dystopic concept.
 Fortunately this is quite different.
 People don't have a persistent YKarma _score_, they just have coins to spend in the notional reputation economy.
-If someone doesn't have many, that doesn't indicate unpopularity; it could well just mean they spent theirs on a reward recently.
+If someone doesn't have many, that doesn't indicate unpopularity; it could just mean they recently spent theirs on a reward.

 The general hope/notion is for people who excel in fields and communities which don't see much in the way of monetary compensation -- poetry, art, music, open-